Welcome

 ARTSM is an informed and influential force in the field of Highways and Transport.
 The Association seeks to benefit Members through its representative role, aiming to influence technological developments and improve standards in traffic engineering and operations.

-We work closely with the Department for Transport, and are represented on technical committees under their auspices, including the Traffic Signs Technical Working Party.
-We also have very strong relationships with Devolved Government Road/Traffic Departments and National Highways.
+We work closely with the Department for Transport and the Devolved Government Road/Traffic Departments and are represented on several technical committees, including the DfT Traffic Signs Technical Working Party.

-By having seats on a number of standards and specifications committees we are well placed to participate in the development of standards which relate to our industry sectors, ensuring that such standards continue to be driven by business and drafted by technical experts in the field.
-Our members sit as technical experts on behalf of ARTSM in a number of technical and policy committees at CEN, through BSI, and we are one arm of the TOPAS Board alongside representatives from DfT, devolved governments, and ADEPT Traffic Signals Group (including SRN and LRN Authorities).
-Engagement in these bodies ensures our members play an active part in discussion and through our own working groups.
+By having seats on a number of standards and specifications committees we are well placed to participate in the development of standards which relate to our industry sectors.
+ARTSM provides technical expertise to a number of technical and policy committees at CEN, through BSI, and the TOPAS Board alongside government and the LRN & SRN user communities.
 (External Committee Scope 2023)

-ARTSM continues to take part in open participation, maintaining its strong links with other trade bodies, public authorities, academia and NGO representatives to ensure consensus with Europe and EU standardisation processes.
-We are founding partners of the Highways & Roads Industry Forum (HIF) and also partner LCRIG (Local Council Road Innovation Group) and Safer Highways.
+We work collaboratively, maintaining strong links with other trade bodies, public authorities, academia and NGO representatives to ensure consensus with Europe and EU standardisation processes and we provide guidance for industry on relevant issues in our scope of operations.
+We are founding partners of the Roads & Highways Industry Forum (RHIF) and also partner LCRIG (Local Council Road Innovation Group), Safer Highways, Safety Schemes in Procurement (SSIP), and Driving for Better Business (DfBB).
+We also hold the Chair for NHSS9.

 We offer an alternative dispute resolution process to maintain adherence to standards, which is free for our members, the details of which are found in our Dispute Resolution Policy.
-In addition we supply updates on legal requirements via our newsboard and emails to members.
+In addition we supply updates on legal requirements to members through our working groups and via email.

-The Executive Committee meets at least four times a year, and is responsible for directing the general running of the Association’s affairs, which is carried out by the CEO.
+The Executive Committee is responsible for directing the general running of the Association’s affairs, which is managed by the CEO.
 (Meet the Executive Team).

-We hold an annual event for members and guests, following our AGM, which provides good networking opportunities and a chance to learn about latest innovation from our members and partners.
+We hold an annual OGM for members, following our AGM, which provides good networking opportunities and a chance to learn about latest innovation from our members and partners.

 Working groups hold regular meetings to discuss issues in their respective fields of expertise.
 For more information on this please refer to the working groups pages from the menu above.